sanke2024/Django/README.md

 # Django
- my django practice projects like a notes app , an ecommerce site etc etc
+ my django practice projects like a notes app with Django built in features like User Authentication,  etc etc